KiltedCode/khandaria-campaign/sessions/README.md

 The party decides to take on the work to try and locate the adventurers taken by the duergar.

 [June 4, 2020 - Mail Call](2020/2020-06-04-mail-call.md)
-Having discovered a duergar letter about their "contract" for what they've done, the heroes know it is vital to report back to Guros with their findings.
+Having discovered a duergar letter about their "contract" for what they've done, the heroes know it is vital to report back to Gurrus with their findings.

 [May 21, 2020 - Recon Dark Ops](2020/2020-05-21-recon-dark-ops.md)
 After coming out on top of the ambush, the heroes decide to scout back into the prison for survivors and clues.